Radar Signal Processing for Medical Gait Analysis

 Master thesis, Proseminar, Seminar paper, Bachelor thesis

 Each motion induces characteristic Doppler frequency shifts in the radar return signal.
 They form the so-called micro-Doppler signatures in the time-frequency domain.
-These micro-Doppler signatures can be used to classify the motion, i.e. to identify whether a person is walking normally, limping or walking with a cane for example.
-However, motions such as fast sitting and falling can be mistaken for one another as both motions reveal similar Doppler signatures.
-Thus, the challenge remains to classify human motions correctly and, in particular, reduce the false alarm rate in fall motion detection.
+These micro-Doppler signatures can be used to classify the motion, i.e., to identify whether a person is walking normally, limping or walking with a cane for example.
+Further, the degree of abnormality is of interest to assess the state of health of the person.

-Students participating in this project will learn about detection and estimation theory focusing on micro- Doppler analysis.
-In particular, the project is about radar-based human gait analysis and fall motion detection.
-Students will learn about time-frequency analysis for signal processing.
+Students participating in this project will learn about detection and estimation theory focusing on micro-Doppler analysis.
+In particular, the project is about radar-based human gait analysis.
 Using real measurement data, we consider the short-time Fourier transform or spectrogram to discriminate different micro-Doppler signatures.
-In order to classify the motion, features are extracted from the spectrogram and fed to a classifier.
-Taking the spectrogram as an image, also image processing techniques can be used for feature extraction and classification.
+In order to classify the motion, features are extracted from the spectrogram and used for classification.
+Considering the spectrogram as an image, also image processing techniques can be used for feature extraction and classification.
+Depending on the student's knowledge and interest, an individual topic for a student project can be discussed.

 Expected gain of knowledge